Dynamical parity selection in superconducting weak links: BdG eigenstates

-where the parameter $\eta \in [0, 1]$ determines the position of a local elastic scatterer in the normal-conducting weak link.
-In what follows, we consider the symmetric case $\eta = 1/2$, where Eq.~\eqref{BC} reduces to Eq.~(M2).
+which connects the envelope functions on both sides, $\Psi(0^-,t)=\hat T\Psi(0^+,t)$.
+The parameter $\eta \in [0, 1]$ determines the position of a local elastic scatterer in the normal-conducting weak link.
+We here consider the symmetric case $\eta = 1/2$, where Eq.~\eqref{BC2} reduces to Eq.~\eqref{BC}.
 However, it is straightforward to adapt our formalism for $\eta\ne 1/2$.